Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 \subsection{Real principal type propagation, complex absorption}

-We will prove real principal type propagation estimates of b-regularity for operators with non-smooth coefficients by following the arguments outlined in the introduction in the smooth coefficient case as closely as possible.
+We will prove real principal type propagation estimates of b-regularity for operators with non-smooth coefficients by means of a positive commutator argument which is standard in the smooth coefficient case; we recall the argument below.